qinqian/GCAP/README.md

 --------------------
 Use picard for SortSam, Markduplicates for both single end and pair end data.
 Use picard for pair end data `median fragment size` and `fragment standard deviation` evaluation.
 For single end data, we used MACS2 predictd to predict fragment size and calculate standard deviation by using MACS2 *predict_model.R.
-Fragment size evaluation for PE and SE will be replaced by MACS2.
+Fragment size evaluation for PE and SE will be replaced by MACS2 in the future.

 All default, `2G` memory, `4cpu` will be used.